qixwang/mc-docs.zh-cn/articles/networking/networking-overview.md

 <!--
 ### <a name="bastion"></a>Azure Bastion
 The Azure Bastion service is a new fully platform-managed PaaS service that you provision inside your virtual network.
-It provides secure and seamless RDP/SSH connectivity to your virtual machines directly in the Azure portal over SSL.
+It provides secure and seamless RDP/SSH connectivity to your virtual machines directly in the Azure portal over TLS.
 When you connect via Azure Bastion, your virtual machines do not need a public IP address.
 For more information, see [What is Azure Bastion?](../bastion/bastion-overview.md).

 ![Azure Bastion architecture](./media/networking-overview/architecture.png)